quatrope/feets/README.rst

 - PEP-8
 - Python 2 and 3
 - Warnings instead of prints
-- Only one type of results: numpy array with steroids
+- Only one type of results: numpy array.
 - Posibility of register more FeaturesExtractors.
+- Multiprocessing.

 Installation